Meetabeast/Discord-Bot/README.md

 # Discord-Bot
-This is are Discord Bot
+This is a Discord Bot Template